malkhamis-panw/gaia/doc/README.md

 The Microsegmentation Console API accepts and returns [JSON](https://www.json.org) or [MessagePack](https://msgpack.org) encoded objects.
-This is controlled by the the `Accept` and `Content-Type` HTTP headers.
+This is controlled by the `Accept` and `Content-Type` HTTP headers.

 ## Authentication and authorization